Herman Ottó Gimnázium

 Ottó Herman Secondary School (Herman Ottó Gimnázium) is a secondary school in Miskolc, Hungary.
 The school is famous for being ranked among the best secondary schools in Hungary.
 In 2018, HVG ranked the school as 12th best in the country outside Budapest, and third best excluding secondary schools located in the capital city of Hungary, Budapest.
 In 2022, eduline ranked the Herman to be the 30th best high school in Hungary.

 History

-The school came into being in 1878 when József Samassa, archbishop of the town Eger mandated to start a school with six grades.
-The location was given by Bükk Zsigmondné Sebe Terézia.
+The school was established 1878 when József Samassa, archbishop of the town Eger mandated to start a school six grades.
+The land and the building was granted by Bükk Zsigmondné Sebe Terézia.
 Sisters from the church supported the educational initiatives at the beginning.

 In 1957, the school was named after Ottó Herman, a Hungarian zoologist, ethnographer, archeologist and politician.

 In 1995, a new athletic center was added to the school, adjacent to the main campus, on the other side of the tram line.
-The two portions of the school are connected with a bridge over the tram line and main road.
-This addition made the school capable to support more sports.
+This addition made the school capable to support more athletic activities.
+The two main sections of the school are connected with a bridge over the tram line and main road.

 In 1997, the school celebrated its 40th birthday.

 In 2013, a new laboratory facility was added in order to support STEM education.